SNAP Benefits in Wisconsin: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are intended to help you purchase groceries for your household.
-You can use your QUEST card to buy most staple food items that you would prepare at home.
+Your SNAP benefits are meant to help you buy groceries for your household.
+This includes most food items you would find at a supermarket, allowing you to prepare nutritious meals at home.

 • Fruits and vegetables